-These estimates may change in future periods based on available future macro-economic data and might result in a material change in our future estimates of expected credit losses for its loan portfolio.
+These estimates may change in future periods based on available future macro-economic data reasonable and might result in supportable forecast period.
+We derive a material change in our future estimates of expected credit losses for its loan portfolio.
 We consider the individual loan internal risk rating as the key credit quality indicator in assessing the CECL allowance.
 We perform a review, at least quarterly, of our loan portfolio at the individual loan level to determine the internal risk rating for each of our loans by assessing the risk factors of each loan, including, without limitation, LTV, debt yield, property type, geographic and local market dynamics, physical condition, cash flow volatility, leasing and tenant profile, loan structure and exit plan, and project sponsorship.
-Considering these factors, we rate our loans based on a five-point scale, "1" though "5", from less risk to greater risk.
+Considering these factors, we historical loss rate our loans predominately based on a five-point scale, "1" though "5", commercial mortgage-backed securities ("CMBS") database with historical losses from less 1998 through 2024 provided by a third party.
+We focus on the most relevant subset of CMBS data that is determined to be the most comparable to our own portfolio.
+The historical loss rate is further adjusted to consider expected macroeconomic conditions over reasonable and supportable forecast periods, such as considering commercial real estate price indices, unemployment rates and market liquidity.
+There is significant uncertainty related to future macroeconomic conditions.
+Therefore, we also consider other loan specific credit quality factors such as the risk rating of the loan, a near-term maturity, nature of construction loans, and economic conditions specific to greater risk, the property type of the underlying collateral.